tstavrianos/libphx/README.md

+# Changes from original
+- Removed all pre-compiled dependencies, other than FMOD.
+Using VCPKG for the dependencies allows us to link to the debug versions of the libraries when performing debug builds versus always using the release libraries.
+- Added https://github.com/sonoro1234/luafilesystem because luajit was complaining about lfs missing.
+- the Bullet library profile now is disabled if the bullet library hasn't been compiled to include (VCPKG has it disabled by default).

+# TODO
+- Bullet3 can be compiled with a flag to use doubles instead of floats everywhere.
+PHX does not support that yet and requires the 32bit float version.
+- Figure out how to use conan as an alternative for anyone that doesn't like vcpkg.

+# Original README below
 # LibPHX

 LibPHX is a lightweight, (mostly) C-based game engine developed for the cancelled space simulation game Limit Theory.
 LibPHX focuses on implementing the core features necessary to build performant 3D games without including the kitchen sink.